Powered by Optimizely's Stats Engine

 The minimum relative change in conversion rate you would like to be able to detect. [?]

 95% is an accepted standard for statistical significance, although Optimizely allows you to set your own threshold for significance based on your risk tolerance. [?]

-Our sample size calculator is powered by the formula behind our new Stats Engine, which uses a two-tailed sequential likelihood ratio test with false discovery rate controls to calculate statistical significance.
+Our A/B test sample size calculator is powered by the formula behind our new Stats Engine, which uses a two-tailed sequential likelihood ratio test with false discovery rate controls to calculate statistical significance.

 You can look at historical data on how this page has typically performed in the past, from a tool like Google Analytics or other website analytics you use.
 Learn more

 In traditional hypothesis testing, the MDE is essentially the sensitivity of your test.
 In other words, it is the smallest relative change in conversion rate you are interested in detecting.
 For example, if your baseline conversion rate is 20%, and you set an MDE of 10%, your test would detect any changes that move your conversion rate outside the absolute range of 18% to 22% (a 10% relative effect is a 2% absolute change in conversion rate in this example).
 Learn more

 Decide how willing you are to trade off sensitivity of your test versus how long you might need to run your test for.
 The smaller the MDE, the more sensitive you are asking your test to be, and the larger sample size you will need.

 Keep in mind that statistical significance in Optimizely’s Stats Engine shows you the chance that your results will ever be significant, while the experiment is running.
 If the effect that our Stats Engine observes is larger than the minimum detectable effect you are looking for, your test may declare a winner or loser up to twice as fast as if you had to wait for your pre-set sample size.
 Given more time, Stats Engine may also find a smaller MDE than the one you expect.
 Learn more